 Also, don’t send a Google Calendar invite or something similar, especially a few days in advance.
-Just ask them to hop on a video call with you and tell them on the spot.
+Just ask them to hop on a phone or video call with you and tell them on the spot.

-3. Do it in person/over video call
+3. If possible, do it over video call

-How to fire someone 101: always do it over a video call rather than the phone.
-It’s just basic decency to be honest.
 Plus, on video, the employee will be able to see your body language and facial expressions.
 This gives them a better grasp of the situation, and will allow them to interpret your tone more accurately, which is hugely reassuring, and will save them replaying “what did he/she mean by that” scenarios as they try to get to sleep.
 It’s the most humane approach you can take.
 Needless to say, letting someone go over Slack or email is not an option.